huyingjie/notebook/source/neuroscience/depression.md

 ### 4 parts are closely connected

-* the anterior cingulate contects to
+* the anterior cingulate connects to
   * the ventromedial prefrontal cortex
   * dorsolateral prefrontal cortex
-  * the insula
+  * the insular
   * amygdala
 * the dorsolateral prefrontal cortex connects to
   * the ventral prefrontal cortex
   * dorsal striatum
   * hippocampus

-* parts of the verntral prefrontal cortext connect to
+* parts of the ventral prefrontal cortex connect to
   * the amygdala
   * nucleus accumbens